masonnicoletti/Car-Analysis-Project/Documentation.md

 ### Research Question
+After deciding to focus on Ford vehicles, we crafted our research question:

+**Can we build a model that accurately predicts the selling price of used Ford Vehicles?**

 ### Data Cleaning Function

-### Decision Tree
+### Regression Trees

 ### Linear Regression
 The next step in this process was to build a linear regression model.
 Unlike the Decision Tree Regressor, we had to do one-hot coding, creating dummy variables for all the categorical data.
 After standardizing the numerical data, separating the features and target variable, and partitioning the data into train/test sets, we instantiated a Linear Regression model.
 The intercept of this model is $36k, far greater than the average car price.
 As a result, the majority of the coefficients were negative, and they were pretty large values.
 The only positive coefficients were for the variables: `is-f150` (binary), `color_off-white`, and `region-Northeast`.
 After predicting on the test data, the R2 score was calculated to be 0.156, a slight improvement from the Decision Tree.
 The RMSE was 10,000 - a very large value considering the prices of the cars in the dataset.
+The plot of the predicted values vs the true values revealed a nonlinear distribution, possibly one that could be modeled better using polynomial regression.

 ### Polynomial Regression

 ### Findings
+Out of the three types of models implemented on the car data, all of them had very poor results.
+The greatest correlation was achieved with the linear regression model, although this R2 score of 0.16 is not indicative of any useful predictive power.
+We reason that the USA_cars_dataset offered too few useful features to effectively predict prices of cars.
+In the end, the majority of features in this data had to be collapsed or dropped altogether, giving little room for an effective model to be made.